GutiSoftware/FPU-Extended-Calculator/README.md

 Use the file FPUExtendedCalculator81.exe to patch your calculator!

-If you only want an executable file already patched with maximun amount of significant digits this is the one: PATCHFPUExtendedCalculator81.exe
+If you only want an executable file already patched this is the one: PATCHFPUExtendedCalculator81.exe

 Use the Help button into the programs to konow how they work and how to use them!